I-am-abdulazeez/stunk-docs/docs/async-chunk.md

 ## Why Use Async Chunks?

-✔️ Simplifies API requests with automatic state tracking.
+✅ Simplifies API requests with automatic state tracking.
-✔️ Eliminates boilerplate by handling loading and errors natively.
+✅ Eliminates boilerplate by handling loading and errors natively.
-✔️ Ensures type safety and prevents incorrect updates.
+✅ Ensures type safety and prevents incorrect updates.

 ---

-Next: Before we learn how to merge multiple async states efficiently, let's me introduce the `once` utilities function. 🚀
+Next: Before we learn how to merge multiple async states efficiently, let's me introduce the `once` utility function. 🚀